dastanshokimov/yandexmarkettests/README.md

 # yandexmarkettests
 Test Assignment for dats.team.
 Position: Automation QA Specialist

-E2E tests that implement the folowwing scenarios:
+E2E tests that implement the folowing scenarios:
  - Adding a product from "Books" section of the catalog
  - Adding then deleting the same product from the cart